-Metastatic cancer is usually harder to treat than cancer that has not spread.
-In most cases, the goal of treatment for metastatic cancer is to prolong survival and maintain quality of life.
+Metastatic cancer is usually more challenging to treat than cancer that has not spread.
+In most cases, treatment for metastatic cancer is to prolong survival and maintain quality of life.

-The treatments control and slow down the growth of the metastasis, but the metastases do not usually disappear completely.
+The treatments control and slow down the metastasis growth, but the metastases do not usually disappear completely.
 Treatments are also used to control or prevent problems caused by metastatic cancer (called supportive therapies).

-The treatments offered for metastatic cancer are based on several factors, such as where the cancer started, the symptoms, the location and amount of metastases, the treatments used for the original cancer, the purpose of the treatment, your general health and your personal preferences.
+The treatments offered for metastatic cancer are based on several factors, such as where the cancer started, the symptoms, the location and amount of metastases, the treatments used for original cancer, the purpose of the treatment, your general health, and your personal preferences.

-Treatments that can be used for metastatic cancer include chemotherapy and other drug therapies, radiation therapy, surgery and ablation therapy.
-A combination of different treatments and supportive therapies is often used.
+Treatments that can be used for metastatic cancer include chemotherapy and other drug therapies, radiation therapy, surgery, and ablation therapy.
+A combination of different therapies and supportive therapies is often used.

 Treatment options for metastasis:

-Once the cancer spreads, it can be difficult to control.
+Once cancer spreads, it can be challenging to control.

 The treatment for metastasis is often different from the treatment used for the original tumor.
-Most commonly, doctors can try one type of chemotherapy and then switch to another when the first treatment no longer works.
+Doctors can often try one type of chemotherapy and then switch to another when the first treatment no longer works.

-Or you may have a combination of treatments, such as chemotherapy, radiation and / or even surgery to remove it.
+Or you may have a combination of treatments, such as chemotherapy, radiation, and even surgery to remove it.

 The main treatments for metastasis include:

-The treatment that affects your whole body : doctors call it “systemic” therapy.
-It includes chemotherapy and other medications, such as targeted therapy, hormone therapy and biological treatment.
+Doctors call it ” systemic ” therapy, the treatment that affects your whole body: doctors call it “systemic” therapy.
+It includes chemotherapy and other medications, such as targeted therapy, hormone therapy, and biological treatment.

-Treatment for the area with cancer : doctors call it “local” therapy.
-It includes surgery, radiotherapy and some other treatments.
+Treatment for the area with cancer: doctors call it “local” therapy.
+It includes surgery, radiotherapy, and some other medicines.

 Does treatment cure metastatic cancer?

 In some situations, metastatic cancer can be cured, but the most common is that the treatment of metastases is not curative.
-It is possible to live many months or even years with certain types of cancer, even after the development of a metastatic disease.
+It is possible to live many months or even years with certain types of cancer, even after developing metastatic disease.